Special RFP: Homelessness

 - Full Research Projects: Full research projects are typically awarded between $50,000 and $150,000, and rarely above $200,000.
 Researchers must propose a clear and well-developed research question including detailed randomization design and power calculations according to relevant minimum detectable effect sizes.

 - Pilot Studies: Pilot studies are eligible for funding of $50,000 or less.
+However, if researchers apply to receive short-term research management (STReaM), pilot studies are eligible for funding of up to $75,000.
 Researchers should seek to answer a particular research question; however, the design and implementation require further testing and piloting.
 Random assignment does not necessarily need to occur during a pilot study.
 Proposals should explain how the pilot will lead to a randomized evaluation in the future.

 - Travel/Proposal Development Grants.
 Travel/proposal development grants are eligible for funding up to $5,000.
 These grants are to be used for early stage activities with the goal of launching a randomized evaluation in North America.
 Application materials can be found here: Travel/Proposal Development Grant Application.

 In this RFP cycle, we will be offering the opportunity to receive short-term research management (STReaM).
-This is a program that provides 3-6 months of research management support from J-PAL North America staff.
+This is a program that provides approximately six months of research management support from J-PAL North America staff.
+This support can be used for either full studies or pilots, and may include but is not limited to: coordinating communication across stakeholders; refining randomization implementation design and consent procedures; pilot design and implementation; study process monitoring.
 For more information about STReaM and to apply, please visit the STREAM webpage or email us at [email protected].

 Who may apply?